openhab/openhab-js/README.md

   false
   ```

-The preferred way is explicitly, as it is way clearer what is returned, however `return` is only supported if the script condition wrapper is enabled.
+The preferred way is explicit, as it is way clearer what is returned, however `return` is only supported if the script condition wrapper is enabled.
-The script condition wrapper is available since openHAB 5.1.0, previous versions only support implicit return.
+The script condition wrapper has been available since openHAB 5.1.0, previous versions only support implicit return.
 It is advised to enable the wrapper and use explicit returns for all new script conditions, and step-by-step migrate existing conditions.

 The wrapper can be enabled (and disabled as well) per script condition using the `use wrapper` directive: